 3. Map of Your Wedding Location

-Though guests will be busy (you know, attending your wedding and weekend events), they may have some quiet time that they can use to explore the local area – and your super-easy map will take the guess work out of where to go!
+Though guests will be busy (you know, attending your wedding and weekend events), they may have some quiet time that they can use to explore the local area – and your super-easy map of the area will take the guess work out of where to go!

 Though you can purchase customized water bottle labels on websites like Etsy or Zazzle, we advise either purchasing a printable template or creating these yourself.
 We saved $100 doing so, and all you need is a simple design (even as easy as Microsoft Word), computer paper, scissors and a glue stick.
 You can even get fancy with kraft paper if you really want to go the extra mile.

 As a nod to the east coast—where I’m from—we included black and white cookies, a New York City staple.
 And for my husband’s Midwest heritage, we included dark chocolate sea-salt caramels from the 90-year old chocolate company, Esther Price, located in Dayton, Ohio, his hometown.

-Honorable mentions: Your wedding welcome bag is a way to introduce guests to the wedding and city, so make it your own!
+Your wedding welcome bags are a way to introduce guests to the wedding and city, so make it your own!
 Wedding in New York?
 Include a MetroCard to make getting around a bit easier.
 Napa?
 Include wine.
 Vermont?
 Maple syrup!
 Destination wedding?
 Sunscreen & flip flops.